Nether Makerfield 3057.7.20

 The girl twisted away from Isolde as soon as she was on her feet as though she had been scalded by her touch.

-“Not me, Miss: it’s me mam.
+‘Not me, Miss, it’s me mam.
 She’s sick; it’s bad and I don’t know what to do.
 Can you come Miss?
-It’s just back there.”
-She pointed to a track through the trees that edged the road.
+It’s just back there.’
+She pointed to a track through the trees edging the road.

-“Whatever’s wrong with you?”
+‘Whatever’s wrong?’
 Jeb asked, an aggrieved edge to his voice.
-“I’ll not harm you.”
+‘I’ll not harm you.’

-Jeb was not happy about it but he’d learned not to argue with Miss Iz whenever she had made up her mind.
+Jeb wasn’t happy about it but he’d learned not to argue with Miss Iz whenever she had made up her mind.

 The track led to a white painted, one storey, one roomed cottage.
 The young girl ran through the open gate but came to a halt before she reached the door, terrified to go any further.
 She looked back as Isolde caught up.

 This was no place for a child.
-“Wait for me on the other side of the fence,” she said to the girl, “I’ll be out again soon.”
+‘Wait for me on the other side of the fence,’ she said to the girl, ‘I’ll be out again soon.’
 The girl did as she was told without question.
-She did not want to go into the house and no one would blame her.
+She didn’t want to go into the house and no one would blame her.
 Isolde stepped through the doorway.

 There was no light other than from the door and it was difficult to make out the lay of the room in the gloom.
 She stumbled over to one of the windows, pulled open the casement and pushed at the creaking shutters.
 The stench was making her gag and she took in three lungs-full of clean air before turning back to survey the room.

-Isolde was by nature self possessed whatever the situation but she nearly screamed.
+Isolde was by nature self possessed whatever the situation but she almost screamed.

 Over by the range were the savaged remains of what was once a grown woman.
 Her face was untouched but her body had been ripped apart.
 Her bowels were spilled everywhere, lumps of flesh were scattered round about: on the range, on the table, on the floor, a liver, a kidney, a womb.

-Isolde could not hold it back any longer: she bent double and vomited.
+Isolde couldn’t hold it back any longer: she bent double and vomited.

-She heard the girl running away sobbing again.
+She heard the girl running away, sobbing again.
 Stock still, she closed her eyes and forced herself to calm down.
-Whatever had happened here it was now over.
+Whatever had happened here it was over now.
 She had seen corpses before and been able to cope.
-A dead body is a dead body, nothing more or less, and it could not possibly hurt you.
+A dead body is a dead body, nothing more or less, and it cannot possibly hurt you.
 One more look, she told herself, just to see if there’s anything more and then you can leave.
 Bargain made, Isolde opened her eyes to the horror once more and set about her task.

 Something moved.
 She heard it: a small something.
 Just past the range was a niche in the wall.
 Isolde was convinced that was where the noise had come from.
 A small, terrified part of her mind screamed at her to leave at once, to go no further, to not look.
 But Isolde looked.